kristyluk/DS4002Project2/README.md

 ### Please follow these steps in order to replicate this project's experimental design:

 1. Extract the data from the links above in Section II.
-Copy and paste into an excel sheet.
+Copy and paste into an excel sheet and convert the file to a CSV file.
+The file named "DS4002-Project2-Data-CLEANED.csv" can also be accessed in the DATA folder.
+This is the cleaned dataset and can be used for ease of replicating.
-2. Navigate to "project2_script.ipynb" file, which is located in the scripts folder.
+3. Navigate to "project2_script.ipynb" file, which is located in the SCRIPTS folder.
-3. Load the datset using the code in the file, and then follow the code to perform EDA.
-Using the code from "p2dataappendix.R" in the scripts folder, display additional summary statistics.
+4. Load the datset using the code in the file, and then follow the code to perform inital EDA.
+Using the code from "p2dataappendix.R" in the SCRIPTS folder, this will display additional summary statistics of variables included in the dataset.
-4. Navigate back to "project2_script.ipynb" in the Scripts folder, begin the ARIMA modeling process after downloading the necessary python libraries.
-Select p, d, and q values using the data visualizations created in the code.
+5. Navigate back to "project2_script.ipynb" in the SCRIPTS folder, begin the ARIMA modeling process after downloading the necessary Python libraries.
+Select appropriate values for p, d, and q values using the data visualizations created in the code.
+The code under the "Choosing best ARIMA parameters" section consists of some tests and plots used to determine appropriate parameters.
+Feel free to change the parameters if you feel there are more fitting values.
-5.
+6. The second part of the ARIMA modeling process is the code located under the "Now actually using the ARIMA model" section.
+This is where ARIMA will use the historical wage ratio data from 1960-2000 to predict the wage ratios for 2001-2019.
+A model fit summary and dataframe of the predicted and actual wage ratios will be generated to easily compare the values.
+7. Lastly, the MSE, RMSE, and residuals are calculated.
+The code will plot the residuals on a plot, display summary statistics of the residuals, and display a graphic of the actual and predicted wage ratios.

 ## References
-[1]
+[1] 	D. Abugaber, “Chapter 23: Using ARIMA for Time Series Analysis,” University of Illinois Chicago, https://ademos.people.uic.edu/Chapter23.html/ (accessed Oct.
+10, 2024).
+[2] 	J. Brownlee, “How to create an Arima model for time series forecasting in Python,” MachineLearningMastery.com, https://machinelearningmastery.com/arima-for-time-series-        forecasting-with-python/ (accessed Oct.
+18, 2024).
+[3]	Fuqua School of Business, Introduction to ARIMA models, https://people.duke.edu/~rnau/411arim.htm (accessed Oct.
+18, 2024).

 --------------------------------------------------------------------------------------------------------------------------------------